Wolftallemo/Bloxify/README.md

     "shardLifeTime"     : Integer.
 Number of seconds each shard will run before closing.
     "mainLifeTime"      : Integer.
 Number of seconds the main process will run before closing.
 (Need a process manager if you want it to relaunch)
     "maxServerBindings" : Integer.
 Default unlimited.
-Maximum number of bindings allowed per server
+Maximum number of bindings allowed per server "reportWebhookURL"  : String.
+Webhook used to notify game moderators of exploiters when using the report command.
+    "serviceKeyPath"    : String.
+Path to service key file that authenticates bot with Google Cloud Storage.
+    "bucket"            : String.
+Google Cloud Storage bucket used to store game ban information.
+    "fromAddress"       : String.
+Email address that appears in the 'From' field.
+    "mailgunApiKey"     : String.
+Base64 encoded api key provided by mailgun.
+(Must encode it yourself) "databaseUser"      : String.
+Default 'postgres'.
+Username pg uses to connect.
+    "databaseAddress"   : String.
+IP address or hostname of database to connect to.
+    "databaseName"      : String.
+Default 'postgres'.
+Name of database to connect to.
+    "databasePassword"  : String.
+Password of database user.
 ```